anthonyjatoba/codewars/8 kyu/All Star Code Challenge #18/README.md

 All Star Code Challenge #18

-Create a function called that accepts 2 string arguments and returns an integer of the count of occurrences the 2nd argument is found in the first one.
+Create a function that accepts 2 string arguments and returns an integer of the count of occurrences the 2nd argument is found in the first one.

 If no occurrences can be found, a count of 0 should be returned.